opsmill/infrahub/docs/20_knowledge_base/graphql.md

 ---
 # GraphQL

-The GraphQL interface is the main interface to interact with Infrahub, the schema is automatically generated based on the active schema.
+The GraphQL interface is the main interface to interact with Infrahub, the GraphQL Schema is automatically generated based on the core models and the user-defined schema models.

 The endpoint to interact with the main branch is accessible at `https://<host>/graphql`.
 To interact with a branch the url must include the name of the branch. `https://<host>/graphql/<branch_name>`